-2.5.2 ENG of Communications experts
+2.5 BEREC Communications activities

-With a view of strengthening and expanding the perception of BEREC as an independent, European, future-orientated expert body, the BEREC Communications Expert Networking Group (ENG) is mandated to draft and implement the BEREC External Communications strategy and respective annual communications plans, in collaboration with the BEREC Office, the Incoming BEREC Chair's team and the Planning and Future Trends Working Group.
+In line with its Regulation, BEREC is working towards reaching its communications objectives by ensuring that key target audiences receive appropriate, objective, reliable and easily accessible information on the BEREC tasks and the results of its work.
+As well as to strengthening and expanding the perception of BEREC as an independent, European, future-orientated expert body.
+These objectives are reached by implementing the BEREC External Communications Strategy through its annual communications plans.
+BEREC Communications Expert Networking Group (ENG) is mandated to draft and implement the BEREC External Communications Strategy and respective annual communications plans and other relevant strategic documents, in collaboration with the BEREC Office, the Incoming BEREC Chair's team and the Planning and Future Trends Working Group.
 Besides, it is responsible for handling ad hoc tasks on pre-defined communications projects.
-The Group has also a role in promoting BEREC in the individual Member States, by encouraging knowledge exchange between the communications staff of all the BEREC members, who can act as multipliers of the communication messages.
-In order to achieve this task, the Communications ENG shall put in place a process destined to promote the multiplying of BEREC communication messages in the Member States.
-In 2023, the BEREC Office will continue supporting the Communications ENG by organizing its meetings and trainings, as well as by providing drafting support to the strategical documents and in production of communications content and campaigns.
+The ENG has also a role in promoting BEREC in the individual Member States, by encouraging knowledge exchange between the communications staff of all the BEREC members, who can act as multipliers of the communications messages.
+The ENG is created in accordance with Article 12 of the Rules of Procedure of the Management Board of the BEREC Office for the period of 2 years (2022-2023).
+In 2023, the BEREC Office will continue supporting the ENG by organizing its meetings and workshops, as well as by providing drafting support to the strategical documents and in production of communications content and campaigns.